vwingardh/Coffio/README.md

 # Coffio E-Commerce Website

-A responsive e-commerce website featuring Coffio, a sample coffee brand utilizing PostgreSQL for product inventory, content management, and user accounts.
-Users can create accounts to save products and blog posts to their favorites list.
-Users can also write product reviews, update profile details, view orders, and purchase products using Stripe API.
+Coffio is an e-commerce website designed to be responsive and dynamic.
+Utilizes PostgreSQL for user accounts, product inventory and content management.
+Offers features such as creating user accounts, saving products/blog posts to favorites, writing product reviews, updating profile details, viewing orders, and purchasing products through Stripe API.

 Built with:
 * Python